dshiv15/TokenWise/readme.md

 # 🚀 TokenWise: Real-Time Wallet Intelligence on Solana

-**TokenWise** is a real-time wallet intelligence tool built to monitor and analyze wallet behavior for a specific Solana token [`9BB6NFEcjBCtnNLFko2FqVQBq8HHM13kCyYcdQbgpump`].
+**TokenWise** is a real-time wallet intelligence tool built to monitor and analyze wallet behavior for a specific Solana token.
 It fetches top wallet holders, tracks token transactions, and visualizes insights through a custom **neon-themed Streamlit dashboard**.

 ---